racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK6.md

   f.write(content)
 ```

 By doing this, we start by writing the designated address we want to overwrite in the start of the buffer.
-After this, the printf will start by executing the `%.8x` which will print 8 chars and advance 4 addresses in memory.
-Then, it will execute the `%.{n}x` which will print the n characters and advance 4 positions in memory.
-Finally, it will write the value of printed chars (0x5000) to the address initially defined (0x080e5068), using the `%n`.
+After this, the printf will start by executing the `%.8x` which will print 8 characters and advance 4 bytes in stack memory, a total of 62 times.
+Then, it will execute the `%.{n}x` which will print the n characters and advance one more address in memory.
+Finally, it will write the value of printed chars (`0x5000`) to the address initially defined (`0x080e5068`), using the `%n` format specifier.

 <p align="center" justify="center">
   <img src="./assets/LOGBOOK6/task3b.png"/>